JoeyAndres/lamport-hash/README.md

 Alice.
 And if John were to infiltrate the server Bob, the data in Bob will not help John impersonate Alice.

-_Note: This is an authentication system only, thus for user insertion to the server side, is not part of this code._
+_Note: This is till not ready.
+I need to accomodate user insert._

 ### Sequence Diagram